unibas-gravis/scalismo-tutorial/docs/mdocs/tutorials/tutorial2.md

 Transformations are *functions* that map a given point, into a new *transformed* point.
 We find the transformations in the package ```scalismo.registration```.
-Lets import the classes in this package
+Let's import the classes in this package
 ```scala mdoc:silent
 import scalismo.registration.{Transformation, RotationTransform, TranslationTransform, RigidTransformation}
 ```

-The most general way to define a transformation is by specifying the function, which is applied directly.
-The following example shows a transformation, which simply flips the point along the x axis.
+The most general way to define a transformation is by specifying the transformation function explicitly.
+The following example illustrates this by defining a transformation, which flips the point along the x axis.

 ```scala mdoc:silent
 val flipTransform = Transformation((p : Point[_3D]) => Point(-p.x, p.y, p.z))